 Another question I prefer you don’t ask?
 What’s your favorite liquor?
 I guess maybe some people have one, but my favorite completely depends on my mood and the day and the weather and probably even the level of humidity in the atmosphere.
 Today, it’s gin.
 But really only because I made this cocktail with it and I’m in love with everything about this cocktail.
 Tomorrow, I might try it with vodka instead.

-I’ve been keeping them like this in my fridge and we’ve been snacking on them regularly.
+I love these berry baskets Crisp Cooking sent me and I’ve been keeping them like this in my fridge (packed with freshly washed red raspberries, blackberries, and strawberries) and we’ve been snacking on them regularly.
 Having berries on display like this makes us much more likely to eat them than when we have them all packed away.
 Also more likely?
-The chance that I’ll make a spur-of-the-moment berry cocktail!
+The chance that I'll make a spur-of-the-moment berry cocktail!

 I originally wanted to make a berry mojito, but I decided I wanted the berries to be the star of the show and didn’t want to add any muddled mint in.
 So, I made a fresh mint simple syrup instead.

-All you need to do is combine 1 C sugar, 1 C water, and 8-10 fresh mint leaves in a medium-sized saucepan over high heat.
+All you need to do is combine the sugar, water, and about 12 fresh mint leaves in a medium-sized saucepan over high heat.
 Bring mixture to a boil.

 Then lower the heat and let simmer for about 10 minutes to thicken.
 Remove syrup to a jar or bowl and cool to room temperature.

 Add 2 strawberries, 6 red raspberries, and 4 blackberries to the bottom of a cocktail shaker.
 You can add more berries if you want, but I can tell you from experience that if you add too many, you'll have a tough time straining the drink into a glass.
 Then again, a little pulp is never a bad thing in my book!